Inside the West’s Plans for Arctic War Against Russia

 There was a light rain, which meant each step onto the weakened snow presaged a brief crunch before you discovered if it would remain firm underfoot or give way.
 Sometimes the snow would come up just over the top of your boot, sometimes your leg disappeared up to knee height.

-Captain Alastair “Dougie” Douglas, a commander of the Royal Marines’ all-terrain Viking vehicles, said: “The principle is to keep yourself dry, keep yourself combat ready, if you become a cold-weather victim you’re then a burden.”
+Capt.
+Alastair “Dougie” Douglas, a commander of the Royal Marines’ all-terrain Viking vehicles, said: “The principle is to keep yourself dry, keep yourself combat ready.
+If you become a cold-weather victim, you’re then a burden.”

 For the third man from the front, bending down was a stretch too far.
 One ski slipped out from under him and his arms momentarily whirred around like a silent movie star who’d encountered a banana skin.

 For Westerners, movement through snow and dense forest in the Arctic is equally alien.
-Standing on the stony beach of Gratangen fjord with the sun hanging low in the sky, Senior Sergeant Steinn Mar of the Norwegian Army, couldn’t help laughing as he confided: “It is, of course, fun to see them try skiing for the first time.”
+Standing on the stony beach of Gratangen fjord with the sun hanging low in the sky, Senior Sgt.
+Steinn Mar of the Norwegian Army couldn’t help laughing as he confided: “It is, of course, fun to see them try skiing for the first time.”

 Roger King, second in command of Charlie Company, 40 Commando, Royal Marines, admitted there was still work to do before they had totally nailed the conditions.
 “Unfortunately, we haven’t got to the level of shooting at people while skiing down the slopes,” he said.
 “So not quite up to James Bond standards yet.”